 After all that hard work running around the boat trying to capture dolphins we were all famished.
 Luckily lunch was waiting for us at the wonderful Ti Linn Artisan Cafe where we were served some delicious home baked scones with caramelised onion & sundried tomato and a lovely warming soup that left our taste buds tingling.
 Yum!

 After lunch it was time to see the Sliabh Liag cliffs from a different perspective: on top of them.
 The drive up to them is very dramatic, it truly felt like the wild atlantic way.
 Standing at the viewing point you get amazing views.
 On clear days you can see across Donegal Bay to counties Letrim, Sligo and Mayo.
 Below us was the wild atlantic where we were in the morning.
 I vowed to return to this place as I really wanted to explore more of the area.
+Another place I have always wanted to visit is Dingle.
+Check out these quirky and cool things to do in Dingle if you are heading there.

 In the afternoon we visited Glencolumcille Folk Village where more tea and cake was waiting for us!
 I am quite sure that I have put on a lot of weight during my stay in Ireland with all this wonderful hospitality.